-The initial OPEB valuation method used for the City was the entry age normal actuarial cost method.
+The initial OPEB valuation method used for the City was the projected unit credit cost method.
 This method is used to estimate the actuarial liabilities and costs.
 This method was selected because it produced the best estimate of the OPEB liability and annual cost for the City employees.
-The actuarial assumptions include a 4% discount rate.
+The actuarial assumptions include a 4% discount rate including inflation of 2.75% per annum.
 The actuarial assumptions also include an annual healthcare cost trend rate.
-For the City, this rate begins with an initial rate for 2009-10 fiscal year of 5%.
-It fluctuates over the years reaching a future year's rate of 6.5%.
-The assumed retirement age used is 60, and the average salary increase estimate used is 2%.
+For the City, this rate begins with an initial rate for the 2013-14 fiscal year of 8%.
+It fluctuates over the years reaching a future year's rate of 5.0% by 2012-2020.
+The assumed retirement age ranged from 55 to 65 depending on hire date and position.
+The actuarial assumptions include assumptions that 80% of male retirees and 60% of female retirees will elect coverage for themselves and their spouses.
+It is also assumed that 50% of eligible employees will elect coverage until age 65 upon retirement at age 62.
 The unfunded actuarial accrued liability is being amortized with a level dollar method.
-The remaining open amortization period at September 30, 2012 is 27 years.
+The remaining open amortization period at September 30, 2013 is 10 years.